antonyh/randonomicon/_posts/2023/2023-08-28-fountain-pens.markdown

 ### Allure

 New pen, not yet tried.
-It seems well made, has good balance and a decent nib, and I love the grey camouflage pattern.
+It seems well-made, has good balance and a decent nib, and I love the grey camouflage pattern.
 I had to get a new converter for bottled ink, and it's rubbery so I don't know how well it will do overall.
 I doubt the longevity of the fittings.

 _?/5_